 Why a Disneyland Crowd Calendar Is a Must (with Hard Facts and Figures)

 Anyway, now I understand the sense of consulting a crowd calendar before planning your vacation in such a popular park.
 I even created this chart, as a result of reading some unusual statistics done on the visitors of Disney Parks.
 Can you believe it that the visitors of these parks eat over 10 million burgers every year and drink over 50 million bottles of Coke?
 Funny enough, not one single Pepsi bottle gets sold here.
-The next time you ask yourself “Is it packed Disneyland”, remember to check their official website, in order to find out which is the best time to go to Disneyland.
+The next time you ask yourself “Is it packed Disneyland?“, remember to check their official website, in order to find out which is the best time to go to Disneyland.
+There are also other websites that publish such calendars, some of them making them available only to paying readers.
+While I don’t think you should pay to get that information, I agree that buying your ticket for the least busy day of the week will help you have more fun.

 It surely takes a lot of people to eat and drink all these quantities.
 If you want to embed my infographic on your website, here’s the code you need to copy and paste into your article: